 Florentine architect Michelozzo di Bartolomeo designed Bokar.
 Construction began in 1461.
 Upgrades occurred in 1555 and 1570.
 Bokar was a popular Game of Thrones filming location.

 During its service Lovrijenac Fortress was a 25-man garrison with 10 cannons and a fort Commander appointed by the government.

 Chronologists date the fort to 1018 or 1038 but first records are from 1301, when the city council voted on Commander of the Fort.
 According to legend, in the 11th century Venice planned to conquer Dubrovnik by building a fortress on the rock.
 When Dubrovnik learned of the plan, its citizens rushed to build their own fortress, thwarting the Venetians before they arrived with ships carrying troops and supplies.

 The fortress received upgrades during the 15th and 16th centuries and after the 1667 earthquake, when builder I. K. Zanchi repaired parapets and buildings throughout the city.
 The fortress has a quadrilateral court with mighty arches and three terraces looking south towards the Adriatic Sea.

 Lovrijenac had 10 large cannons designed and cast in 1537 by Renaissance bronze master Ivan Rabljanin.
 Rabljanin also designed the cannons at Minčeta Fortress.
 One cannon, known as “Lizard” (Gušter in Croatian) was “marvelously carved and decorated”.
 Lizard never fired a single shot and is now sadly lost at the bottom of the Adriatic Sea below Lovrijenac .

 Austrian troops disarmed Lovrijenac in the 19th century.
 While hoisting and transporting the cannon, a rope broke and it fell into the Adriatic Sea and was never recovered.

 Lovrijenac was a “dominant fortress'”.
 Its capture would threaten Dubrovnik’s defensive position, so a “fail-safe mechanism was designed into the fortress”.
 The walls exposed to the sea and possible enemy fire are almost 12 meters thick (40 feet).
-However, the large wall facing the City doesn’t exceed 60 centimeters (2 feet).
+The large wall facing the City doesn’t exceed 60 centimeters (2 feet).